 Finally, after a bit of fun, I have a new woolly creation that makes me smile.
 I hope it does for you too!

-Can you blame me for being a little bit hooked on these woolly creatures?
+In the first place, can you blame me for being a little bit hooked on these woolly creatures?
 In the past I’ve even made some from spindles and sweaters seen in this post.
-For the burlap, I used these wonderful laminated burlap sheets you can stick in your printer.
-Also, I used to make my own by ironing burlap onto freezer paper, but these are handy too.
+Additionally, for the burlap, I used these wonderful, laminated burlap sheets you can stick in your printer.
+In addition, I used to make my own by ironing burlap onto freezer paper, but these are handy too.

 Next, let’s focus on found object #2.
 Do you know what it is?
 Let me tell ya.
 Once upon a time things were done by hand and when dried corn needed sifted, this was the way to do it.

 This, folks, is a corn sifter, and as you can imagine has seen many hard days on the farm.
 Cool, huh?
-Now, let me show you what I turned it in to. mwahahahaha…
+Meanwhile, let me show you what I turned it in to. mwahahahaha…

 This here is a bonafide trashure message center.
 Next, I take the found bread pan from the stash pictured above, and attach it to the sifter, then added a bin pull.
 Likewise, my horseshoe was from my stash of goodies, and the antique buttons are now magnets to use for this and that.

 Additionally, you can even tuck some goodies inside the back of it as well.
 I had fun creating this one and making it have a whole new story.
 Imagine the stories it could tell or the stories it heard while being put to use.
 So cool.

 Last, but not least are those trowels.
 The moment I spotted them I grabbed them up.
-The vendor looked me queerly…little did he know, right?
+Funny thing is, the vendor looked me queerly…little did he know, right?